17 zip codes·Updated June 2026

 4 Bedroom$2,470/mo

-Fair Market Rents are published annually by HUD for the Tucson metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Tucson metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Tucson metro area is $1,540/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Tucson metro is $1,540/month.
+Asking rents come in about 19% below the federal benchmark, which can make Section 8 properties competitive here.

-Tucson is like Phoenix's more affordable little sibling.
+Tucson is Phoenix's cheaper little sibling.
 The University of Arizona is the main economic driver, bringing a large student renter population and associated research employment.
-Raytheon and other defense contractors have a significant presence too.
+Raytheon and other defense contractors have a significant local presence.
 Sam Hughes, the Catalina Foothills, and areas near the university are premium.
-South Tucson and the west side are more affordable.
-Arizona's landlord-friendly laws apply here.
-The entry points are lower than Phoenix, and the rent-to-price ratios can be better.
-Tucson's main limitation is that the economy is less diversified — if the university or defense spending contracts, you'd feel it.
-But for now, it's an affordable market with solid fundamentals and less investor competition than Phoenix.
+South Tucson and the west side are cheaper.
+Arizona's landlord-friendly laws apply.
+Lower entry points than Phoenix, and the rent-to-price ratios can be better.
+The limitation is concentration.
+If the university or defense spending contracts, you'd feel it.
+For now, an affordable market with solid fundamentals and less investor competition than Phoenix.